 Schools must be prepared to provide any ingredients, materials, equipment needed for the delivery of the curriculum.
 Parents who are willing to contribute in cash, or in kind, can be encouraged to do so on a voluntary basis.
-The school may charge for, or invite parents to supply, ingredients, materials and equipment if parents have indicated in advance a wish to own the finished product.
-From time to time children make things in lessons e.g. D.T. which they will eventually take home.
-The school may charge a nominal amount to contribute towards the cost of the materials.

 11. Transport to school